Gordon the Gopher: Later work

 During his 2005 Room 101 appearance, Schofield made an attempt to place Gordon in Room 101 (i.e., consign him to the past), but in an audience vote Gordon was spared.

 On 26 February 2006, Gordon briefly appeared at the end of Channel 4's The 100 Greatest Funny Moments.

 In December 2006, he returned to the screen in the Going Live! segment of the BBC special It Started With...
 Swap Shop.

 Gordon also made a brief appearance with Schofield during a 1980s-themed edition of Dancing on Ice in February 2009.
 He also made a brief appearance on 5 February 2012 edition.

-Gordon appeared on This Morning on 13 September 2010 to celebrate Phillip Schofield's 25th anniversary of first presenting CBBC.
+Gordon appeared on This Morning on 13 September 2010 to celebrate Schofield's 25th anniversary of first presenting CBBC.
 Schofield said "I miss him".

 In September 2013, Gordon appeared on an episode of Celebrity Juice.

 In August 2015, Gordon appeared in an online short where he returned to the BBC and got a job as a cleaner.
 In this short, he was voiced by Warwick Davis.
-In the September of that year he made a brief appearance in a special that aired on CBBC (TV channel) called Hacker’s 30th Birthday Bash when Hacker T. Dog interviewed Phillip Schofield and reunited the two.
+In the September of that year he made a brief appearance in a special that aired on CBBC called Hacker’s 30th Birthday Bash when Hacker T Dog interviewed Schofield and reunited the two.

 Puppeteers

-Gordon was operated by several people in The Broom Cupboard, but the person who did it longest was BBC TV executive Paul Smith who also operated Gordon for the whole run of Going Live!
-Warrick Brownlow-Pike performed him for his appearances on This Morning and Hacker’s 30th Birthday Bash.
+Gordon was operated by several people in The Broom Cupboard, but the person who did it longest was Chris Wright who also operated Gordon for the whole run of Going Live!
+Warrick Brownlow-Pike performed him for his appearances on This Morning and Hacker's 30th Birthday Bash.

 Influence

 Gordon's famous leather jacket was a gift from Adam Ant, who made and decorated the jacket himself.
 Ant had befriended Gordon while being interviewed on Going Live! in February 1990 to promote his new single, and described Gordon as "one of the most interesting people" he'd met.

-Gordon was parodied by comedian Brian Conley as "Larry the Loafer," puppet sidekick of sarcastic children's TV presenter Nick Frisbee.
+Gordon was parodied by comedian Brian Conley as "Larry the Loafer," the puppet sidekick of sarcastic children's TV presenter Nick Frisbee.
 The skit is one of Conley's most widely remembered, along with its catchphrase "It's a puppet!"

-In 2006, Gordon was mentioned on Little Britain Abroad in the first Lou and Andy sketch.
-Lou tells Andy that he's planning to take Andy to Disney World.
-When Lou asks Andy who he's looking forward to meeting, Andy replies "Gordon the Gopher."
+In 2006, Gordon was mentioned in Little Britain Abroad in the first Lou and Andy sketch.
+Lou tells Andy that he's planning to take him to Walt Disney World, and when Lou asks Andy who he's looking forward to meeting, Andy replies "Gordon the Gopher."